ConductionNL/commonground-gateway/docs/features.md

 # Features

 ___
-The web gateway is designed as a feature rich's solution to quickly developing progressive web applications.
+The web gateway is designed as a feature-rich solution to quickly develop progressive web applications.

 ## Sources